bootlin/training-materials/common/strace.typ

   ```
   #v(0.5em)
 ]
-- Run `strace –tips` to learn new commands !
+- Run `strace --tips` to learn new commands !